nblockchain/geewallet/CONTRIBUTING.md

 * Do not use `System.ParamArray` (for variable number of arguments) as it's easy to shoot yourself in the foot, and is not idiomatic F# (it was meant for C#).
 More info: https://sidburn.github.io/blog/2017/03/13/variable-arguments
+* Do not use type extensions (similar practice as monkey-patching in Python or extension methods in C#) because:
+  - It's not easy to see if the method belongs to the original type or is extended in our code (too much magic).
+This can be mitigated by having a good IDE that allows you to easily navigate with a "Go to definition" action, but still requires explicit use of this feature instead of marking the method visually as special compared to non-extended methods.
+  - It encourages a culture of fixing bugs locally instead of contributing fixes upstream.

 # Workflow best practices